mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol.md

 : The next bit (0x40) of byte 0 is set to 1.

-Throughput Advice Flag:
+Throughput Advice Bit:

 : The next bit (0x20) indicates the precense of a throughput advice field in this packet.

-Average Window Flag:
+Average Window Bit:

 : The next bit (0x10) indicates the precense of average window field in this packet.

+Forward Bit:

+: The next bit (0x8) is set by clients and indicates whether the SCONE packet should be forwarded or consumed by the first network element that sees it.

 Reserved Bits: